Where to Take Your Engagement Photos

 2. Wear Outfits that Fit the Location

-There's just something about soft ground that doesn't quite lend itself to high heeled stilettos (not to say you can't wear a beautiful dress and go barefoot :)).
-So, keep in mind your attire with your location.
+Keep in mind your attire with your location.
 It's not unusual for my couples to bring shoes to wear when we are hiking up to a location, then switch into their more stylish shoes once we reach our shoot location.
 Also consider the color of your clothing based on your location.
-What colors will contrast or add a pop of color or interest based on the scenery.
-This is also a great time to browse sites like Green Wedding Shoes and Ruffled to get some outfit inspiration!
+What colors will contrast or add a pop of color or interest based on the scenery?
+This is also a great time to browse sites like Style Me Pretty and Pinterest to get some outfit inspiration!

 3. Lighting Matters